wamp-proto/wamp-xbr/docs/dev/membership.rst

     is a machine-readable ontology describing persons,
     their activities and their relations to other people and objects.
 Anyone can use FOAF to describe themselves.
-FOAF allows groups of people to describe social networks without the need for a centralised database.
+FOAF allows groups of people to describe social networks without the need for a centralized database.

 Here is an example FOAF member profile: